Skip to main content

 2. Type in your keywords

 In the search box enter keywords, phrases, authors, or titles.
-For example, if you wanted to see if there are any Harry Potter books on the shelf, simply type in "Harry Potter" and hit enter on your keyboard.
+For example, if you want to see if there are any Harry Potter books on the shelf, simply type in "Harry Potter" and hit enter on your keyboard.

 A screenshot of a user typing "Harry Potter" on the search bar on the homepage